mircocennamo/spring-boot-rest-jpa/README.md

-# Spring Boot with Kafka Producer Example
+# Spring Boot with Rest and Jpa

-This Project covers how to use Spring Boot with Rest and Jpa Spring
+This Project covers how to use Spring Boot with Rest and Jpa

 ## Call
 ## Retrieve all students